In this post, you will learn everything there is to know about using, as well as how to create hero images/banners on your website landing pages.

 If you’re simply going to download an image from the web and use it as it is, then what a poor show is all I can say.

-It is highly likely that the image you downloaded to use has been repurposed a million times already.
-So, if you're going to use images from the web, for instance, from a free stock photo platform, then at least tweak it a little bit.
+The image you downloaded to use has likely been repurposed a million times already.
+So, if you’re going to use images from the web, for instance, from a free stock photo platform, then at least tweak it a little bit.

 Filters over images are not always essential.
 However, if you have high-contrast images, then try to put text over the top, you’re not going to be able to see the text very well.

 When you just want to showcase a great-looking hero image as a background, without any content overlay, then contrast filters are not needed in my honest opinion.